Sad tale has a happy ending

 In May that year we published the comments of hundreds of Albion fans who filled in our coupons with messages for John Prescott.

-In October 2005, news of Mr Prescott’s decision appeared instantly on our website, www.theargus. co.uk, while work in the newsroom began immediately on getting a special edition out onto the streets by lunchtime.
+In October 2005, news of Mr Prescott’s decision appeared instantly on our website, www.theargus. co.uk, while work in the newsroom began immediately on getting a special edition out onto the

 A month after the decision sparked joyous scenes of celebration across Sussex, The Argus revealed Lewes District Council’s plans to block the bid by launching a legal challenge.

 The following day The Argus called on Lewes District Council’s cabinet to listen to our readers, Albion fans and its own electorate to “stop this madness”.

 We printed pictures of the Cabinet members and told how the Liberal Democrat-dominated cabinet, led by Councillor Ann De Vecchi, decided behind closed doors it wanted a judicial review of

 The next month The Argus’s reporters hit the streets of Lewes and surveyed a random sample of 242 members of the public.
 We found 74 per cent believed it was wrong to seek a judicial review

 and again called on the council to drop its appeal.